 In order to be considered, the online grant application must be completed (application is below).
 The grant program will have one funding cycle each calendar year (for events occurring January 1 to December 31, 2018).
 This program is administered through the City Manager’s Office with an Advisory Board that will make recommendations to the City Commission for final approval.

 - October 5 to November 3, 2017 – Application period for grants for FY2018

 - October 6 (2-3 p.m.) – Informational meeting for grant applicants – City Hall, Commission Room

 - November 17 (1-3:30 p.m.) – Advisory Board meeting (3-minute presentations) – Carnegie Building

-- December 1 (1-3 p.m.) – Advisory Board meeting (review scoring matrix and deliberations) – City Hall, Commission Room
+- December 1 (1-3 p.m.) – Advisory Board meeting (review scoring matrix and make recommendations) – City Hall, Commission Room

-- December 19 – City Commission reviews applications and funding recommendations for approval
+- December 19 – City Commission reviews funding recommendations for approval

 FOR MORE INFORMATION

 Please contact Porter Arneill, Director of Arts & Culture, (785) 832-3402, email@example.com.